QUALITY-CONTROL OF

 whole society.

-In
+In this previously

-accompanied by what my dissertation focused on: an estimate of an error term.
-And that ultimately the
+what my dissertation focused on: an estimate of an error term.
+And that ultimately the determination of the error term

-covered in Steven Shapin’s Social
+depends upon the people’s ethics and aspects covered in Steven Shapin’s Social

 History of Truth, as well as the possibility of citizens' freedom of speech.
 It is usually guaranteed in democracy, but it is highly problematic